How It Works

 Overview

-Connections are the relationships between the various Story Elements that are consistent throughout the story.
+Relationships capture the relationships between Story Elements that are consistent throughout the story.
 Describe familial relationships, how the setting influences a character's mental state, or even how a motif feeds into a theme.

 In the Visualization, you can see the overall structure of the story.
-The size of the nodes is based on the number of Connections, Beats in Chapters, and places where the element drives a Beat.
+The size of the nodes is based on the number of Beats it drives.

-Click on the element to quickly access their Connections.
+Click on the element to quickly access the element card.
 Select an element to connect it to, then describe the relationship.

 From one writer to another